hjdhjd/homebridge-myq/README.md

 Changelog starting with v2.0 is available [here](https://github.com/hjdhjd/homebridge-myq2/edit/master/CHANGELOG.md).

 # What's new in 2.0
 This plugin has been completely rewritten and updated to work with the modern [homebridge](https://homebridge.io) APIs.
-As a result, some prior functionality is currently unavailable.
-Features that are not currently supported (but may be in a future update):

-- Battery support is not included.
-If someone has need for this functionality, create an issue and I can work with you to identify what's needed to expose this as I don't have access to devices with a battery status.

 ## Things to be aware of
 - **This plugin requires homebridge v1.0 on greater to work.
 Prior versions will not work.
 For some, this may be a breaking change if you are running on older versions of homebridge.**